 Neil Woodford is the 800lb gorilla in the UK fund management world.
-His style is quite similar to mine and the one covered in UK Value Investor, so any trades that Mr Woodford makes is of interest to me as well as thousands of keen investors.
+His style is quite similar to mine and the one covered in UK Value Investor, so any trades that Mr Woodford makes are of interest to me as well as thousands of keen investors.

-However, some of his actions of late have left me a bit puzzled, including his sale of Tesco, which he effectively sold to Warren Buffett (and generally you don’t want to be selling what Buffett is buying).
+However, some of his actions of late have left me a bit puzzled, including his sale of Tesco, which he effectively sold to Warren Buffett (and generally, you don’t want to be selling what Buffett is buying).

-Now that Woodford has sold his Vodafone shares it raises the same question: Is he doing the right thing, or is his outstanding track record beginning to come to an end?
+Now that Woodford has sold his Vodafone shares, it raises the same question: Is he doing the right thing, or is his outstanding track record beginning to come to an end?

 Looking back in time

-The first thing I like to do is cast my eyes back over the last decade, to see how well a company has created value for its shares and therefore its shareholders.
+The first thing I like to do is cast my eyes back over the last decade to see how well a company has created value for its shares and, therefore, its shareholders.
 The results for each of Vodafone’s shares look like this:

 It’s easy to see why Vodafone is such a favourite with many fund managers and individual investors.

 Over time sales, earnings and dividends have been heading in the right direction – i.e. upwards.
 In a little more detail, the growth rate has been around 11% a year, while the growth quality (a measure of how reliable that growth has been) is almost 90%.

 The market average, on the other hand (measured by the FTSE 100), can only manage a 4% growth rate with growth quality at 74%.